 Trekking Pole Locking Mechanisms

 Trekking poles are identified by their two or three interlocking sections that allow for adjustment in length.
 This adjustability (which typically ranges from 24 to 55 inches) lets you adapt the poles to your height and the terrain.
-Locking mechanisms are used to secure the poles at your desired length and keep them from slipping while in use.
+Locking mechanisms such as flip-locks are used to secure the poles at your desired length and keep them from slipping while in use.

 Most poles use one of these four types of locking mechanisms.